ourchitecture/hello-cloud/src/docs/contribute.md

 ##### Avoid

-- Use of a global installation of `gradle` is not recommended.
-This project uses the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and a pinned, project-specific version.
+- Use of a global installations of `gradle` and/or `maven` are not needed or recommended.
+This project uses [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and [Maven wrapper](https://github.com/takari/maven-wrapper) with a pinned, project-specific version to ensure version consistency across machines.

 ### Executing tasks